Lisbon by Night: a handy guidebook for exploring the city's nightlife

 How to get around the city at night

-During the day there is no doubt that the streetcar will be the best way to move between the most touristic places, especially the well-known lines 28 and 15.
-The first runs throughout the historic center and passes through almost all the essential monuments of the city.
-In addition, it also leaves you just 100 meters from the castle of St. George and then goes to the Chiado area.
+During the day there is no doubt that the streetcar will be the best way to move between the most touristic places, especially the well-known ones:

-Line 15, meanwhile, is the perfect choice if you want to go to the Belém district on your own, as its destination is the west side of the capital.
+- Line 15: is the perfect option if you want to go to the Belém neighborhood on your own, as it goes to the west side of the capital.

-As for the city buses, it can be said that they are more useful at night, since there are several night lines that start running around 23:45.
-You will find two types of night bus: the Rede da Madrugada and the Night Buses.
-The latter are free and only operate on weekends.
-On the transport company's website you can find all the information about each line.
+As for the city buses, it can be said that they are more useful at night, since there are several lines that start running around 23:45.
+There are two types of night buses: the Rede da Madrugada and the Night Buses.
+They are free and only operate on weekends.
+Keep in mind that with the Lisbon Card you can save time and money when visiting and getting around the city.